zchee/neovim-wiki/Unit-testing.md

 In neovim, unit testing will be done by compiling it as a shared library that can be loaded and called by luajit's [ffi module](http://luajit.org/ext_ffi.html).
 The ffi module is capable of parsing very basic C headers (no conditional directives or macro expansions), and we'll make use of this to avoid writing any glue C code (still requires merging #215).

-Each module will have a separate test script (written in moonscript) in the test/unit directory.
+Each module will have a separate test script (written in moonscript or lua) in the test/unit directory.
 It might be possible to get started real fast by looking at existing [examples](https://github.com/neovim/neovim/tree/master/test/unit), but to get a deeper understanding of how this works, the best place is the ffi module [documentation](http://luajit.org/ext_ffi.html).

 Here are some guidelines for writing tests: